bergesinstitute/graf-method/book-1-unit-2.md

 ## Full way of expressing possession

-When we are not using possessives and saying who the person is, in Spanish we cannot use *‘s* (Juan’s house).
+When we are not using possessives and saying who the person is, in Spanish we cannot use *‘s* (Juan's house).
 We have to say *la casa de Juan* (the house of Juan).

 # Introducing yourself in Spanish